pantheon-systems/documentation/source/_docs/regions.md

 More features are in active development.
 [Contact us](https://pantheon.io/contact-us){.external} to learn more, and check this doc for updates.
 [Fill out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external} to tell us about your needs.

-Coming soon:
-  - Region Facet on Organization Dashboard

 ## Frequently Asked Questions
 ### Can I move an existing site to a new region?
-Yes, however you must migrate your existing site to a new site that was configured for the new region during creation ([as described above](#create-a-new-site)).
+Yes, however you must migrate your existing site to a new site that was configured for the new region during creation ([as described above](#create-a-new-site-in-a-new-region)).

+Contact your account owner or our [Sales team](https://pantheon.io/contact-us){.external} to learn about Pantheon's migration services or review the [relaunch procedure](/docs/relaunch/) for steps on how to migrate the site yourself.

 ### When will region selection be available for sites paid by credit card?
 General availability is planned for late 2019.
 Tell us more about your needs by [filling out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external}.

-### When will site creation through the Dashboard be available?
-General availability is planned for late 2019.

-Contact your account owner or our [Sales team](https://pantheon.io/contact-us){.external} to learn about Pantheon's migration services or review the [relaunch procedure](/docs/relaunch/) for steps on how to migrate the site yourself.